Outstanding security updates

 Most security updates should be automagically applied overnight by unattended-upgrades and our Nagios check accounts for that by delaying alerts for up to 24hrs.

-To see which packages are outstading you can use the apt.security_updates fabric task.
+To see which packages are outstanding you can use the following fabric task:

 Before running an unattended upgrade manually it’s worth checking why it